chopdicemince/chopdicemince.github.io/_posts/2018-08-21-eiffel-bertrand-meyer.md

 The FAQs also say that Betrand Meyer founded the company [Eiffel Software](https://www.eiffel.com/).

+# What is "Design by Contract"?

+"[Design by Contract](https://www.eiffel.com/values/design-by-contract/)" is a trademark.
+It is an analogy used by Eiffel.
+If one piece of code uses another piece of code, then we can think of this situation as a client receiving a product from a supplier.
+The client and seller must satisfy a contract:

+>    The supplier must provide a certain result (obligation) and is entitled to expect that the client has satisfied the requisite conditions (benefit).
+>    The client must satisfy these conditions (obligation) and is entitled to get the result (benefit).
+>    Both parties must satisfy certain general laws and regulations, applying to all contracts.

 # What is Eiffel Studio?

 EiffelStudio is an IDE (integrated development environment) for Eiffel.